dzpoke/Amazon_Bestselling/README.md

-Aqui está uma versão aprimorada do seu README:
+Aqui está a versão aprimorada do seu README:

 ---